Transcript #398: Open source makes you rich? (and other myths)

 11:34 There's actually some pretty cool stuff that I want to explore more by looking at this.

-11:38 A lot of the top, like the top 10 or so, they don't change much because we've got tons of
+11:38 A lot of the top, like the top 10 or so, they don't change much because you've got tons of projects using them.

-11:51 It uses, it's so that you can write, you use run PI test tests from Python setup.py test.
+11:51 It's so that you can run pytest tests from Python setup.py test.

 12:01 And like, who does that anymore?